waku-org/nwaku/waku/v2/README.md

 ./build/wakunode2 --websocket-secure-support=true --websocket-secure-key-path="/path/to/key.pem" --websocket-secure-cert-path="/path/to/cert.pem"
 ```

-Self-signed ssl certificate can be used for websockets
+Self-signed ssl certificate can be used for websockets, it can be created like this:

 ```
 openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -sha256